Guide

 --email "you@work.example"

-If this identity also uses a separate SSH key and GitHub account, add those too:
+If this identity also has its own SSH key and GitHub account, use the fuller version instead:

 gitrole add work \